List of A League of Their Own episodes

 The first series consisted of twelve episodes.
 The second series consisted of thirteen episodes including a Christmas special.
 The third series had twelve episodes and saw the first occasion of a regular team captain being unable to attend an individual recording and being replaced by a guest, it also saw the introduction of splitting both "The Best Bits" and "The Unseen Bits" over two episodes therefore having four episodes of compilation clips; this technique was used on and off for future series.
 The fourth series consisted of ten episodes including an End of Year special.
 For the fifth series there were eleven episodes.
 The sixth series had ten episodes.
 The seventh series had twelve episodes including a compilation episode entitled "Rally Special" focussing solely on the rally car challenge from the series opener.
 The eighth series consisted of thirteen episodes.
 The ninth series had twelve episodes.
 The tenth series had ten episodes.
-As of 12 May 2022, 130 regular episodes and 51 compilations or specials have been broadcast across sixteen series, 181 episodes have been aired in total.
-There has also been six Road Trip spin off series, two in the US, two in Europe, one in the UK and one in the UK & Ireland.
-There have been 23 regular episodes and 12 compilations for a total of 35 Road Trip episodes.
+As of 24 March 2023, 138 regular episodes and 54 compilations or specials have been broadcast across sixteen series, 192 episodes have been aired in total.
+There has also been seven Road Trip spin off series, two in the US, two in Europe, one in the UK, one in the UK & Ireland and one in Southeast Asia.
+There have been 27 regular episodes and 14 compilations for a total of 41 Road Trip episodes.